davidk/PrusaSlicer-ARM.AppImage/containers/README.md

 Input:

-  * Accepts the architecture to build for (aarch64/armhf/all) and the PrusaSlicer version to build for
+  * Accepts the architecture to build for (aarch64/armhf/all) and the PrusaSlicer version to build for.

 Output: